 - 2 ears fresh corn, husks and silk removed

-- 1 medium bell pepper, diced in ¼ inch pieces
+- 1 sweet bell pepper of your choice, diced in 1/4 inch pieces (red, yellow, or orange)

 - 4 medium green onions, thinly sliced